roydegeest/rakwireless-docs/docs/Product-Categories/WisBlock/rak4631/datasheet/README.md

 #### RF Characteristics

-The RAK4631 WisCore module supports the LoRaWAN bands shown in the table below.
+The RAK4631 WisBlock WisCore module supports the LoRaWAN bands shown in the table below.
 When buying a RAK4631 module, please pay attention on specify the correct core module RAK4630 H/L for your region.
 Take note of the following notations:

 - H: high frequency regions
 - L: low frequency regions